thunderbird/webext-support/ui/webawesome-table/README.md

 │
 ├─ node_modules/          # Installed npm dependencies.
 Source of the vendored │                         # Web Awesome files copied during the build step.
-Not │                         # committed to the repository, created by executing │                         # "npm ci".
+Not │                         # committed to the repository, created by running │                         # "npm ci".
 │
-├─ src/                   # Main source code.
+├─ src/                   # The main source code folder.
 │  ├─ manifest.json       # Extension configuration and permissions.
 │  ├─ background.js       # Main extension logic.
 Creates the folder pane menu
 │  │                      # item, opens the dialog, and scans selected folders.